ripper7375/trading-alerts-saas-v7/operation-manual-for-human/Aider Autonomous Behavior in Phase 3.md

 Key Points:
-✅ Within a single part: Aider runs continuously (auto-commits files) ✅ Stops only for: (1) Escalations, or (2) Part completion ✅ Between parts: You must manually rotate (drop old files, load new files, give new command) ✅ Progress reports: Informational only - Aider keeps working
+✅ Within a single part: Aider runs continuously (auto-commits files) ✅ Aider does build files one-by-one, but it should continue automatically without waiting for you.
+✅ Stops only for: (1) Escalations, or (2) Part completion ✅ Between parts: You must manually rotate (drop old files, load new files, give new command) ✅ Progress reports: Informational only - Aider keeps working